 Olomoucine is known as a cyclin-dependent kinase inhibitor.
 We found that olomoucine blocked insulin’s ability to stimulate glucose transport.
 It did so without affecting the activity of known insulin signaling proteins.
 To identify the olomoucine-sensitive kinase(s), we prepared analogs that could be immobilized to an affinity resin to isolate binding proteins.
 One of the generated analogs inhibited insulin-stimulated glucose uptake with increased sensitivity compared with olomoucine.
-The IC(50) for inhibition of insulin-stimulated glucose uptake occurred at analog concentrations as low as 0.1 microM.
-To identify proteins binding to the analog, [(35)S]-labeled cell lysates prepared from 3T3-L1 adipocytes were incubated with analog chemically cross-linked to a resin support and binding proteins analyzed by SDS-PAGE.
-The major binding species was a doublet at 50–60 kDa, which was identified as calcium/calmodulin-dependent protein kinase II (CaMKII) by N-terminal peptide analysis and confirmed by matrix-assisted laser desorption ionization-mass spectrometry as the delta- and beta-like isoforms.
+The IC50 for inhibition of insulin-stimulated glucose uptake occurred at analog concentrations as low as 0.1 μm.
+To identify proteins binding to the analog, [35S]-labeled cell lysates prepared from 3T3-L1 adipocytes were incubated with analog chemically cross-linked to a resin support and binding proteins analyzed by SDS-PAGE.
+The major binding species was a doublet at 50–60 kDa, which was identified as calcium/calmodulin-dependent protein kinase II (CaMKII) by N-terminal peptide analysis and confirmed by matrix-assisted laser desorption ionization-mass spectrometry as the δ- and β-like isoforms.
 To investigate CaMKII involvement in insulin-stimulated glucose uptake, 3T3-L1 adipocytes were infected with retrovirus encoding green fluorescent protein (GFP)-hemagluttinin tag (HA)-tagged CaMKII wild-type or the ATP binding mutant, K42M.
 GFP-HA-CaMKII K42M cells had less kinase activity than cells expressing wild-type GFP-HA-CaMKII.
-Insulin-stimulated glucose transport was significantly decreased (approximately 80%) in GFP-HA-CaMKII K42M cells, compared with nontransfected cells, and cells expressing either GFP-HA-CaMKII or GFP-HA.
+Insulin-stimulated glucose transport was significantly decreased (∼80%) in GFP-HA-CaMKII K42M cells, compared with nontransfected cells, and cells expressing either GFP-HA-CaMKII or GFP-HA.
 There was not a concomitant decrease in insulin-stimulated GLUT4 translocation in GFP-HA-CaMKII K42M cells when compared with GFP-HA alone.
 However, insulin-stimulated GLUT4 translocation in GFP-HA-CaMKII cells was significantly higher, compared with either GFP-HA or GFP-HA-CaMKII K42M cells.
 Our results implicate the involvement of CaMKII in glucose transport in a permissive role.